TermySequence/v8-linux/v8/gn/docs/reference.md

       ... target parameter definitions ...
     }

-  There is also a generic "target" function for programatically defined types (see "gn help target").
+  There is also a generic "target" function for programmatically defined types (see "gn help target").
 You can define new types using templates (see "gn help template").
 A template defines some custom code that expands to one or more other targets.